A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Author contribution

 \section{Author contribution}

-P.H., D.X. and W.X. conceived the project and guided the research the project.
-The cartnn code, equations, and tables were prepared by Z.X., and the benchmark results were completed by C.W.
+W.X. and P.H. conceived the project and guided the research.
+The code, equations, and tables were prepared by Z.X., while C.W. contributed to the benchmark results.
 All authors edited and revised the manuscript.